siliunobi/d-transformation/README.md

-# Source code for the submission
+Source code is under the folder "maude-middleware".

+Python-based tool is under the folder "scripts".